particle-iot/blueprints-mindsphere-tutorial/README.md

-# Environmental Monitoring Tutorial
+# Siemens MindSphere Integration Tutorial

 ## Introduction

-Welcome to the **Environmental Monitoring Tutorial**!
-This blueprint demonstrates how to monitor environmental conditions by measuring temperature and humidity using a Particle device with a **Grove Temperature & Humidity Sensor**.
-Every 10 seconds, the sensor reads temperature and humidity values, publishing this data to the cloud.
-Once received, the cloud converts the temperature from Celsius to Fahrenheit and stores it in a time-series database (Ledger).
-Additionally, an alert is triggered if the temperature exceeds a specified threshold set within Ledger.
+Welcome to the Siemens MindSphere Integration Tutorial!
+This blueprint demonstrates how to connect a Particle device to Siemens MindSphere, enabling real-time data transfer using the Timeseries REST API.
+In this tutorial, you’ll configure a Particle webhook to send temperature data from a Particle device to MindSphere, where the data can be securely stored, visualized, and analyzed.

-This project provides a practical example of IoT-based environmental monitoring, ideal for use cases in smart homes, greenhouses, and industrial monitoring.
+Every 10 seconds, the Particle device captures temperature readings and publishes this data to MindSphere via the webhook.
+MindSphere then stores this data in its time-series database, allowing you to view historical trends and generate insights for applications like equipment monitoring and environmental analysis.

 ## Hardware Requirements